yifanwin/yifanwin.github.io/_pages/about.md

   - /about.html
 ---

-I am Yifan Wen, an undergraduate student majoring in Computer Science and Technology at Shandong University
+I am Yifan Wen, an undergraduate student majoring in CS at Shandong University